 Blind bake the pastry for 20 minutes, remove the baking beans and parchment paper, then bake for a further 20 minutes.

 When the tart is ready, it will be slightly golden brown at the edges.
 Allow it to cool in the tin for 10 minutes then transfer it to a wire rack to cool completely.

 Over very low heat, melt the chocolate in a large pot and add in the orange extract if using.
 Once it's melted, remove it from the heat and set aside.

 In a separate pot, heat the soy cream until bubbles just start to form at the sides.
 Pour the hot cream into the melted chocolate then cover the mixture and allow it to sit for a few minutes.

 After a few minutes, stir the cream and chocolate together.
 You should end up with a thick, glossy chocolate mixture.

-Pour the filling into your cooled tart crust and use a spoon or spatula to spread it out evenly.
+Place the cooled tart crust onto a cake stand or plate and pour the filling in.
+Use a spoon or spatula to spread it out evenly.